The French opening in China highlights the division of Europe with the United States - ExBulletin

 Macron’s visit, accompanied by dozens of trade officials, underscores France’s focus on maintaining, if not strengthening, economic ties with China, even as the United States has warned for months that Beijing was considering sending weapons to Russia for use in its war in Ukraine.

-Xi has sought to portray himself as a world peacemaker.
-Alongside Macron on Thursday in Beijing, he said China pledges to facilitate peace talks and a settlement of the Ukrainian crisis, asserted that a nuclear war should never be fought and that the legitimate security concerns of all parties should be taken into account.
+Xi has sought to portray himself as a global peacemaker.
+Sitting alongside Macron on Thursday in Beijing, he said China was committed to facilitating peace talks and a settlement on “the Ukrainian crisis”, asserted that a nuclear war should never be fought and that “concerns legitimate security interests of all parties” should be taken into account. account.

+French President Emmanuel Macron, bottom right, arrives to deliver a speech at Sun Yat-sen University in Guangzhou, China, Friday, April 7, 2023.
+(AP Photo/Thibault Camus)

 French officials say they see no conflict of interest between maintaining trade relations with China while trying to get Xi to act more responsibly.